 For the black pupils, press the small end of the pastry tip into the black modeling chocolate.
 Turn the tip over and tap it on the table.
-The small black modeling chocolate circle will fall out the larger end of the pastry tip.
+The small black modeling chocolate circle will fall out of the larger end of the pastry tip.

-To create the whiskers and mouth you can place a multi hole insert into the clay extruder, fill it (or a garlic press) with some white modeling chocolate, insert the plunger, and press until thin tubes are extruded.
+To create the whiskers and mouth you can place a multi-hole insert into the clay extruder, fill it (or a garlic press) with some white modeling chocolate, insert the plunger, and press until thin tubes are extruded.

 Cut three 1" long tubes and pinch them together in the middle to make the whiskers.